emilmasoumi/rop-compiler/README.txt

     {-h --help}:
       Print this usage message.
     {-e --byteorder}:
-      Adjust the byte order of the addresses in the gadget to adapt the endianness of the architecture.
+      Adjust the byte order of the addresses in the gadgets to adapt to the endianness of the architecture.
     {-i --individually}:
       Display the gadget and the addresses in the gadget chain individually.